JohnImril/news-app/README.md

 ## Testing

-To run the tests, use the following command:
+To run the tests, use the following command: `npm test`
-`sh
-    npm test
-    `

 ## Technologies